-The National Registry of Emergency Medical Technicians (NREMT) has 4 EMT certifications.
+The National Registry of Emergency Medical Technicians (NREMT) has 4 EMT certification levels.
 Each EMT certification has various requirements and allows the person to do different things.

 Each certificate builds on the previous one, so your knowledge will continue to increase as you climb the “ladder” of EMT levels.
-Keep in mind that you do not need to climb the ladder of EMT certification if you do not want to, you can stay at the first level if you wish.
+Keep in mind that you do not need to continue earning certifications, you can stay at any level if you wish.

-We will review each EMT certification in-depth below.
+We will review each certification in-depth below.
 Please note that each certification will require you to pass an exam.
-You can read our NREMT test overview to see what specifically will be on those exams.
+To prepare, you can take our NREMT practice test.

 EMR Certification